Glazzes/react-native-zoom-toolkit/docs/docs/components/snapbackzoom.md

 - Type: `function`
 - Default: `undefiend`

-Callback triggered once the snap back animation has finished
+Callback triggered once the snap back animation has finished.

 ## Notes
 ### On resizeConfig Property
-Imagine you've got a lot of images you want to display as tiles of 200x200 pixel size, for many of those images the aspect ratio has been compromised, assume one of those images is 1920x1080 pixel size and you would like this image to resize in such a way the aspect ratio is no longer compromised when the image has been scaled two times by the pinch gesture, your object would look like this
+Imagine you've got a lot of images you want to display as tiles of 200x200 pixel size, for many of those images the aspect ratio has been compromised, assume one of those images is 1920x1080 pixel size and you would like this image to resize in such a way the aspect ratio is no longer compromised when the image has been scaled two times by the pinch gesture, your object would look like this one.

 ```javascript
 {